SpringerPE/cf-grafana-buildpack/README.md

 # Development

-**In order to test new versions of the buildpack, please use `dev` branch** and merge with master only when you are sure it works, otherwise it would cause a lot of pain to other users of this buildpack.
+In order to test new versions of the buildpack, use `docker-compose build && docker-compose up` Please use  a different  branch and merge with master only when you are sure it works, otherwise it would cause a lot of pain to other users of this buildpack.

 Implemented using bash scripts to make it easy to understand and change.